nadazaki21/SyncDraft-ALX-PortofolioProject-Specialization/README.md

 - **Database**:
   - **PostgreSQL**: Stores user data, document content, and permission settings with scalability and consistency.
 - **Real-time Collaboration**:
-  - **WebSockets**: Used for synchronizing document changes between users in real-time.
+  - **WebSockets (ActionCable)**: Used for synchronizing document changes between users in real-time.
 - **Authentication & Authorization**:
   - **JWT (JSON Web Tokens)**: Manages user authentication and authorization for secure access control.
 - **Markdown Processing**:
-  - **Marked.js**: Enables real-time parsing and rendering of Markdown content.
+  - **Quill.js**: Enables real-time parsing and rendering of Markdown content.
 - **Version Control**:
   - **Git & GitHub**: Tracks changes in the codebase and allows collaborative development.
 - **Containerization & Deployment**:
   - **Docker**: Ensures consistency between development and production environments for deployment.

+## WebSockets (ActionCable)

+To implement real-time collaboration, the project utilizes **ActionCable**, a built-in WebSocket framework in Ruby on Rails.
+ActionCable enables real-time bi-directional communication between the server and clients, which is essential for live editing.
+Here's how it works:

+- **Document Channel**: Each document has its own ActionCable channel.
+When a user opens a document, they subscribe to this channel, allowing real-time updates to be pushed and received.
+- **Broadcasting Changes**: When a user makes changes to the document (e.g., adding text), those changes are broadcasted via WebSockets to other connected users, ensuring that everyone sees the updates in real-time.
+- **Conflict Resolution**: The system uses optimistic updates to handle simultaneous edits.
+Document changes are synchronized in the background to prevent conflicts.

+By using **ActionCable**, we ensure that collaboration remains smooth and responsive, even when multiple users are editing the document simultaneously.

 ## Installation